ziniriccardo/Proton-range-in-a-material/README.md

 •	In [materials.txt](/materials.txt) there are all input parameters for particle and target material and local paths for the array data and for the plots.

-•	In [compile_bragg.py](/compile_bragg.py) recall the main function to make the computation using parameters in input from materials.txt file.
+•	In [compile_bragg.py](/compile_bragg.py) there's the core of the code: the main function is recalled to make the computation using parameters in input from materials.txt file.
 A final terminal output which confirms that all worked properly printing out the result.

 •	In [plot.py](/plot.py) there are the two final plots settings.
 Stopping power and energy in function of range of the particle.
 Using configparser data are loaded form the saved arrays.